nnirror/wax/README.md

 - `q` controls the resonance of the filter at the cutoff.

 ## microphone input
+Returns the selected `microphone input` device as a signal.
+Due to web audio API limitations, the first two input channels of the microphone are available via `signal out 1` and `signal out 2`.
+If the microphone has one input channel, that channel will be available on both `signal out 1` and `signal out 2`.

-Returns the selected `microphone input` device as a signal. **NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.
+**NOTE:** if audio is muted when a microphone is added, audio will resume so that the microphone is created correctly.

 ## mix
 Mixes `signal in 1` and `signal in 2` together using a `crossfade` parameter between 0 and 1.
 A `crossfade` value of 0.5 will mix the signals together equally, and a `crossfade` value of 0 or 1 will return only the signal at that input.